AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 are represented as being made wretched by the thought of the sufferings of the lost, and as beseeching God with united voice to release them.
 God accedes to their request and delivers them from their torment and bestows happiness upon them.
-The \"Oracles\" declare: "The omnipotent, incorruptible God shall confer another favor on his worshipers, when they shall ask him.
-He shall save mankind from the pernicious fire and immortal (*athanaton*) agonies...Having gathered them and safely secured them from the unwearied flame...he shall send them, for his people\'s sake, into another and *aeonian* life with the immortals on the Elysian plain, where flow perpetually the long dark waves of the deep sea of Acheron."[^193]
+The "Oracles" declare: "The omnipotent, incorruptible God shall confer another favor on his worshipers, when they shall ask him.
+He shall save mankind from the pernicious fire and immortal (*athanaton*) agonies...Having gathered them and safely secured them from the unwearied flame...he shall send them, for his people's sake, into another and *aeonian* life with the immortals on the Elysian plain, where flow perpetually the long dark waves of the deep sea of Acheron."[^193]